 The first treatment recommended is immobilization until the pain dissipates.
 Simple separations do well if the ligaments are not extensively damaged.
 More serious ligament damage may require surgery.
 Sometimes surgery is delayed to see if the shoulder will heal and regain full function without surgery.Whether the shoulder separation is treated conservatively or with surgery, the shoulder will require physical therapy to restore range of motion and rebuild strength and flexibility.

 Minnesota Shoulder Separation Attorney

-Our Minnesota Personal Injury Attorneys are gifted litigators with extensive medical knowledge and persuasive delivery.
+Our personal injury lawyers in Minneapolis, MN are gifted litigators with extensive medical knowledge and persuasive delivery.
 We will handle all of the paperwork, negotiate with the insurance company, and file your claim, if necessary.
-Call 612-TSR-TIME or submit our contact form.
+Call (612) TSR-TIME or submit our free contact form.